merrychap/fluffychat/README.md

 For detailed description see DECOMPOSITION.md file.

+## Future
+I want to completely change a structure of fluffychat in the future .
+For now, it's not really convinient tool and contains many grammar mistakes.
+Stay tuned, guys!
+Make fluffychat great again <3

 ## Some details
 Chat works only in **local networks** due to the fact that this is under development.